Maggie Lau

-Maggie Lau (劉思惠) is a Hong Kong actress and singer.
+Maggie Lau Si-wai (劉思惠) is a Hong Kong actress and singer.
 She starred in New Police Story, The Twins Effect and also had a small acting part in The Myth alongside Jackie Chan and Korean actress, Kim Hee-sun.

 She has had a minor musical career as a member of the now dissolved girl group 3T.
 In 2004, she sang in the song "Girls" together with Boy'Z and also appeared in the music video.